Skip to content

 Medical Center permit holders visiting River Campus

-For daytime meetings or training, Medical Center permit holders may purchase a daily pass at the info booth located on Wilson Blvd. to park on River Campus, or use a metered spot on Wilson Blvd. for short-term parking.
-From 4 p.m. to midnight, any non-gated lot or non-reserved space on River Campus is available for University permit holders; there is no overnight parking.
+For daytime meetings or trainings, Medical Center permit holders may purchase a daily pass at the information booth located on Wilson Blvd. to park on River Campus, or use a metered spot on Wilson Blvd. for short-term parking.
+From 4 p.m. to midnight, any non-gated lot or non-reserved space on River Campus is available for University permit holders.
+Overnight parking is not allowed.

 Disability Parking Accommodations